0cjs/sedoc/8bit/jr-200/rom.md

 The system ROM has simple machine-language monitor built-in (at least on my white/black/black version); it comes up with a `> ` prompt by using the `MON` command from BASIC or when the machine is started without a BASIC ROM installed.

-Some experimentation discovered the following (case-sensitive) commands.
-When an address `aaaa` (upper or lower case) is not given, the default is just after the last address displayed.
+`moncmdsptr` at $0110 points to the commands table; each entry is the (case-sensitive) command character followed by the address of its routine, terminated by a command character of $00.
+At reset this is set to `moncmds_table` $FFE6 offering the following three commands. [[rebios]] When an address `aaaa` (upper or lower case) is not given, the default is just after the last address displayed.

 - `Daaaa`: Dump $80 bytes of memory starting at location _aaaa_.
 - `Maaaa`: Modify memory a byte at a time; old value displayed first.
   Enter new value, RETURN to leave the same, or `.` to terminate entry.
 - `Gaaaa`: Call _aaaa_ (address required); RTS returns to monitor.

+There are no CMT load and save commands in the monitor; use `MLOAD "name"[,start]` and `MSAVE "name",start,end` from BASIC.

+`GA000` will display the start-up messages and give the BASIC prompt, without clearing the screen, though this doesn't seem to leave BASIC entirely initialized properly (e.g., control-letters no longer enter BASIC keywords but instead produce symbols; sending a screen code may fix this).

 A simple little program to test the monitor is:

     7000 86 EE      LDAA #$EE
     7002 B7 70 10   STAA $7010
     7005 39         RTS

-`GA000` will display the start-up messages and give the BASIC prompt, without clearing the screen, though this doesn't seem to leave BASIC entirely initialized properly (e.g., control-letters no longer enter BASIC keywords but instead produce symbols; sending a screen code may fix this).

 ROM Routines